aristides1000/aristides1000/README.md

 ### I am in search of new challenges and experiences to develop that do the world a better place

+## I'm currently on the lookout for new opportunities 💪

 - I love Web design 👨‍🎨,
 - Software Development 👨🏽‍💻,
 - problem-solving 🧮 and